cqse/teamscale-jacoco-agent/agent/README.md

   - `[PUT] /revision` Sets the revision to use for uploading to Teamscale.
 The revision must be in the request body in plain text.
   - `[GET] /commit` Returns the current commit used for uploading to Teamscale.
   - `[PUT] /commit` Sets the commit to use for uploading to Teamscale.
 The commit must be in the request body in plain thext in the format: branch:timestmap
+- `sap-nwdi-applications` needed when profiling in a SAP NetWeaver Development Infrastructure.
+It must be a semicolon separated list of applications.
+Each application is specified as a fully qualified classname (referred to as marker class) and a Teamscale project alias or ID separated by a colon.
+The marker class must be guaranteed to be executed when the application is running and is unique amongst the other deployed applications.
+  E.g. `com.company.app1.Main:app1alias;com.company.app2.Starter:ts-app2-id`.
+The coverage is uploaded to master at the timestamp of the last modification date of the given marker class.

+### Options for the Artifactory Upload
 - `artifactory-url`: the HTTP(S) url of the artifactory server to upload the reports to.
   The URL may include a subpath on the artifactory server, e.g. `https://artifactory.acme.com/my-repo/my/subpath`.
 - `artifactory-legacy-path`: option to use the upload path as defined pre v24.0.0.
-Works with `-artifactory-legacy-path` or `-artifactory-legacy-path=true`.
+Use `-artifactory-legacy-path=true` to keep the old behavior.
 Defaults to false.
+For more details see [legacy upload schema](#the-legacy-standard-upload-schema), [new upload schema](#the-new-standard-upload-schema) and [migration](#migration-from-the-legacy-to-the-new-standard-upload-schema).
 - `artifactory-partition` (required if `legacy-path` option is not set): the partition name that is parsed later on via Teamscale Artifactory connector options.
 - `artifactory-user` (required for artifactory): The name of an artifactory user with write access.
 - `artifactory-password` (required for artifactory): The password of the user.
 - `artifactory-api-key` (alternative to `artifactory-user` and `artifactory-password`) The API key for artifactory from a user with write access (c.f.
 [Artifactory Documentation](https://www.jfrog.com/confluence/display/JFROG/User+Profile#UserProfile-APIKey))
-- `artifactory-zip-path` (optional): The path within the stored ZIP file where the reports are stored.
+- `artifactory-zip-path` (legacy option): The path within the stored ZIP file where the reports are stored.
   Default is to store at root level.
   This can be used to encode e.g. a partition name that is parsed later on via Teamscale Artifactory connector options.
 - `artifactory-path-suffix` (optional): The path within the storage location between